Optimal Quantization for Distribution Synthesis: Variational Distance Optimal Quantization

 where (a) follows by \eqref{eq:quantBounds}.
 For $n=\infty$, the bound \eqref{eq:vd:simplebound} is infinity for any finite $M$.
 Thus, we need a different approach to derive a useful bound for the case of infinite support.
 The next lemma lets us tighten bound \eqref{eq:vd:simplebound} if $M\geq n$ and it will also lead to a useful bound for $n=\infty$.
 The underlying observation is that we can apply Algorithm~\ref{alg:vd} also to a \emph{sub-probability} distribution, i.e., a target vector whose entries are positive and sum to a value less than or equal to one. \begin{lemma} Let $\vect$ be an ordered sub-probability distribution with $k\le M$ entries and total mass $1-T_k$, and let $M$ be a positive integer.
 Then we have

-\end{lemma} Note that for $T_k=k/M$ both cases in \eqref{eq:subbounds:cases} coincide. \begin{IEEEproof} The proof is given in Sec.~\ref{sec:proof:lem}. \end{IEEEproof} A distribution $\vect$ can be split into two sub-probability distributions, one containing the first $k$ indices of $\vect$, and one containing the tail of the distribution.
-Let $\vect_{1:k}$ denote the former and let $\vecqtvd_{1:k}$ denote the approximation that results from applying Algorithm~\ref{alg:vd} to $\vect_{1:k}$.
+\end{lemma} Note that for $T_k=k/M$ both cases in \eqref{eq:subbounds:cases} coincide. \begin{IEEEproof} The proof is given in Sec.~\ref{sec:proof:lem}. \end{IEEEproof} \cra{A distribution can be split into two sub-probability distributions, one containing the first $k$ indices, and one containing the tail of the distribution.
+More specifically, we can split $\vect$ into two vectors $\vect_{1:k}$ and $\vect_{\mathrm{tail}}$ with the same length but disjoint support sets: The entries of $\vect_{1:k}:=(t_1,\dots,t_k,0,0,0,\dots)$ are zero for indices larger than $k$, while for $\vect_{\mathrm{tail}}:=(0,0,\dots,t_{k+1},\dots,t_n)$ the first $k$ entries are zero.
+Let $\vecqtvd_{1:k}$ denote the approximation that results from applying Algorithm~\ref{alg:vd} to $\vect_{1:k}$}.
 We have

 where $\lVert\vecqtvd_{1:k}-\vect_{1:k}\rVert_1$ can be bounded by Lemma~\ref{lem:subprobability}.
 This divide-and-conquer approach is useful when the number of entries of the target distribution exceeds the type $M$ of the approximating distribution.
 Approach \eqref{eq:divide_and_conquer} is also used in the proof of the following proposition, which states various bounds on the approximation error of $\vecqtvd$. \begin{proposition} Let $\vect$ be an ordered target distribution and let $M$ be a positive integer. \begin{enumerate} \item If $\vect$ has finite support of cardinality $n\leq M$, then